The IRS Called Me about Tax Fraud. What Do I Need to Know?

 - Do you have offshore assets or accounts?
 U.S. taxpayers who own offshore accounts and other offshore assets owe special reporting obligations to the IRS.
 If your foreign bank or another entity has reported your offshore holdings to the IRS and you have not, you could be at risk for substantial penalties.

 - Did you receive a Paycheck Protection Program (PPP) loan?
-If you received a loan under the Paycheck Protection Program (PPP) during the COVID-19 crisis, this could be the reason for the IRS’s phone call.
+If you received a loan under the Paycheck Protection Program (PPP) during the recent pandemic crisis, this could be the reason for the IRS’s phone call.
 There have been reports of widespread fraud under the PPP, including tax-related fraud offenses.

 - Have you received funds under any other federal program?
 The IRS often works with the U.S. Department of Justice (DOJ), Centers for Medicare and Medicaid Service (CMS), Federal Bureau of Investigation (FBI), and other agencies to target individuals and businesses that fail to accurately report and pay taxes owed based on the receipt of federal program funds.